lunarmodules/Penlight/docs/penlight.md

 ### Lexical Scanning

-Although Lua's string pattern matching is very powerful, there are times when something more powerful is needed.  `pl.lexer.scan` provides a lexical scanner which _tokenizes_ a string, classifying tokens into numbers, strings, etc.
+Although Lua's string pattern matching is very powerful, there are times when something more powerful is needed.  `pl.lexer.scan` provides lexical scanners which _tokenizes_ a string, classifying tokens into numbers, strings, etc.

     > lua -lpl
     Lua 5.1.4  Copyright (C) 1994-2008 Lua.org, PUC-Rio